julien-duponchelle/python-mysql-replication/README.md

 The current project is a proof of concept of what you can do with the MySQL replication log.

-The project is test with MySQL 5.5.
+The project is test with:
+* MySQL 5.5
+* Python 2.7
+* Python 3.2

 MySQL server settings